-The Group remeasures lease liabilities (and makes a corresponding adjustment to the related right-of use asset) when there is a change in the Group's estimate of the amount expected to be payable under a residual value guarantee, or there is a change arising from the reassessment of whether the Group will be reasonably certain to exercise a purchase, extension or termination option.
+The Group remeasures lease liabilities (and makes a corresponding adjustment to the related right-of use asset) when there is a change in the Group's estimate of the amount expected to be payable under a residual value guarantee, there is a change arising from the reassessment of whether the Group will be reasonably certain to exercise a purchase, extension or termination option, or a lease contract is modified and the lease modification is not accounted for as a separate lease (see below for the accounting policy for "lease modifications").
 When lease liabilities are remeasured, corresponding adjustments are made to the carrying amount of the right-of-use assets.